2022 Annual Report

 Thank You

-All of us at WJI are deeply grateful for the steadfast support of our partners, board members, and donors.
-Your investments and belief in our mission makes our work possible.
+We are deeply grateful for the steadfast support of our partners, board members, and donors.
+Your investment and belief in our mission make our work possible.
 Thank you for helping us envision a brighter and safer world for women and girls.

 Photographer Credits